perellonieto/slides_flach/2020_ds/MD/All.md

 - When I combine C and D into a single test set and re-run the classifier its recall is 75%.
-What can I say about C and D?   <!-- .element: class="fragment" -->
+What can I say about C and D?
-  1. They contain the same number of instances.   <!-- .element: class="fragment" -->
+  1. They contain the same number of instances.
-  2. They contain the same number of positives.   <!-- .element: class="fragment" -->
+  2. They contain the same number of positives.
-  3. Both.   <!-- .element: class="fragment" -->
+  3. Both.
-  4. Neither.   <!-- .element: class="fragment" -->
+  4. Neither.

 ### Three machine learning examples (3)